HerrTiSo/TurtleRestorationProject/README.md

 ## Known Issues

 Below is a list of known issues currently affecting the Turtle Restoration Project.
 Each issue includes a brief description, status, and relevant notes.
 This section will be updated as fixes or workarounds are implemented.
-If you come across other issues, please report them by opening an issue on GitHub or posting in the forums.
+If you come across other issues, please report them by opening an issue on GitHub or commenting [the post in the forums](https://forum.turtle-wow.org/viewtopic.php?t=15601).

 | Issue                      | Description                                                                 | Status           | Notes                                     |
 |----------------------------|-----------------------------------------------------------------------------|------------------|-------------------------------------------|